LayerManager/layman/doc/rest.md

 - *crs*, string `EPSG:3857` or `EPSG:4326`
    - Taken into account only if `file` is provided.
 - *style*, style file
-   - SLD or QGIS style file
+   - SLD or QGIS style file (recognized by the root element of XML - `StyledLayerDescriptor` or `qgis`)
    - If provided, current layer thumbnail will be temporarily deleted and created again using the new style.
 - *access_rights.read*, string
    - comma-separated names of [users](./models.md#user) and [roles](./models.md#role) who will get [read access](./security.md#publication-access-rights) to this publication